 Recognition of a commitment to behaving ethically and professionally

-To make the most of this, as a member you have the right to use TTA Branding on your materials, including your website.
+Members have the right to use TTA Branding on their materials, including their website.

 Opportunities to learn and acquire new skills (or hone existing ones)

-Our Annual Conference goes from strength to strength, bringing together industry and thought leaders to share their insights, and providing thought-provoking workshops with the opportunity to discuss and question current issues.
+Our National Tutors' Conference goes from strength to strength, bringing together industry and thought leaders to share their insights, and providing thought-provoking workshops with the opportunity to discuss and question current issues.

-The more diverse your skill-set and the more up-to-date your knowledge of current best practise, the greater the competitive edge you will have in the marketplace.
+The more diverse your skill-set and the more up-to-date your knowledge of current best practice, the greater the competitive edge you will have in the marketplace.